 Certainly the Welsh government can be criticized for its slowness in reacting at the start of the pandemic, its tardiness in making the wearing of masks compulsory in shops and on public transport, its ending the autumn fire-break too several other mistakes.
-But quickly and the government's failings are certainly far less than those of the Westminster and, despite in the on WalesOnline the majority of people are inclined to support Drakeford's measures.
+But the quickly and Labour government's failings are certainly far less than those of the the Tories in Westminster and, despite trolls on WalesOnline the majority of people are inclined to support Drakeford's measures.
 But most importantly in increasing willingness to consider independence is the fact that the Welsh government was able to take measures and was the vehicle for communicating with the people of Wales.